einatbrez/Fetching-data/README.md

 # Codex
 Assignment

-Hello,
-Thank you for this task.
+Hello!
+Thank you for assiging me with thie task,

-regarding the first section of the task -
+Regarding the first section -
-I'd rather use a Date object (than a xhr call that refreshes every second) I would have used the Date object with UTC time and updating it with a function using getHours, getMinutes, getSeconds methods.
+I've used an XHR call to get the time but perhaps using a Date object (with UTC) and calling it with methods such as getHours, getMinutes, getSeconds would be more efficient.

-Apart from this issue, I hope you will enjoy my work.
+I hope you will enjoy the results :-)

 Kind regards,
 Einat